McDjXdLol/LeTime/README.md

 - **Web-Based Dashboard:** Provides a clean and interactive dashboard to visualize your activity.
 - **Daily Summary & Trend Analysis:** Displays total time usage for a selected day and a trend chart for recent activity.
 - **Dark Mode:** A toggle for a more comfortable viewing experience.
+> **Dark Mode** doesn't fully work, text color is kinda the same as background in dark mode.

 ## Getting Started